jufianto/jufianto/README.md

 * I want to write something usefull, but I have no confidence in writing that

 ### I am Currently Working on
-* Working as Software Engineer in local hospital my city
+* Working as Software Engineer in Brankas.com
 * Working as Freelance Programmer if needed

 ### I am Currently Learning